Summerschool on Algorithms, Dynamics, and Information Flow in Networks

 Title: Community detection and the overlap gap property

-We study the theoretical limits of local algorithms based on the modularity score to recover planted
+Abstract: We study the theoretical limits of local algorithms based on the modularity score to recover planted

 communities in random graphs.
 The modularity score qA(G) gives a measure of how well the vertex